-Features of the Thirteenth Edition include:
+Features of the Fourteenth Edition include:

 I love Internet law, and since the day I started teaching it, I’ve tried to share my enthusiasm with my students.
 The thirteenth edition of the casebook reflects sixteen years of work.
 I designed it to help law students thrive in the face of the constant ferment of the Internet itself.
 Internet Law: Cases and Problems combines clear organization, classic cases, and a focus on the doctrinal fundamentals with challenging questions and problems that bring students face-to-face with the challenges facing the Internet and Internet lawyers today.